-COLUMBIA, S.C. — A committee tasked with deciding whether books fit a new standard set in State Board Reg 43-170 met today to hear 11 book challenges.
+COLUMBIA, S.C. — A committee tasked with deciding whether books fit a new standard set in State Board Reg 43-170 met Thursday to hear 11 book challenges.

-The regulation allows parents to challenge any books and request its removal from their district, but it also grants the State Board of Education (SBOE) authority to take up titles on their own and ban them statewide.
+The regulation allows parents to challenge any books and request their removal from their district, but it also grants the State Board of Education (SBOE) authority to take up titles on their own and ban them statewide.

 The titles recommended to be removed are: